 Brussels in districts

 The development of the city and region of Brussels cannot be dissociated from that of the 19 communes and their hundred-or-so districts.
 From villages that have expanded from their centres, to planned new suburbs, these districts developed in a wide variety of heritage contexts, which ARAU will help you appreciate, along with their urban planning and architectural specificities.
-And, as thriving urban democracies all begin at a local level, these guided tours will include time for discussion at the end about current proposals with the local residents who will be affected by them.
+And, as thriving urban democracies all begin at a local level, these guided tours will include time for discussion about current proposals with the local residents who will be affected by them.
 An opportunity to understand our heritage environment and also the urban-planning processes, so as to be better equipped to take action in our own districts and for the city!